DrDCB/CB_Better_3D_Recording_Tape/README.md

 # Cassette Beasts: Better 3D Recording Tape
 Replaces the 3D cassette tape model that briefly appears when capturing/receiving a new monster.
-Also dynamically switches the colour to match standard or bootleg tapes.
+Also dynamically switches its colour to match the 2D sprites for standard and bootleg tapes.

 Download the mod from ModWorkshop.